-Given the State Department's difficulties, the U.S. Department of Defense began advocating to take over the police assistance mission from both the State Department and the Germans.
-The Defense Department made a compelling case - their research identified that the ANP were short over three million basic items, including cold weather uniforms and sleeping bags, and had only 15 percent of the weapons and communications equipment they needed.
+Given the State Department's difficulties, the U.S. Department of Defense began advocating to take over the police assistance mission.
+The Defense Department made a compelling case - they knew that the ANP were short over three million basic items, including cold weather uniforms and sleeping bags, and had only 15 percent of the weapons and communications equipment they needed.
 By 2005 all police assistance and training programs were transferred from the State Department to the Defense Department because they seemed better resourced for the mission.

-But, as I found many, many times in Afghanistan, more resources did not lead to better results.
-Despite a 2006 study of the U.S. engagement in Iraq that concluded that the U.S. military was ill-equipped to train foreign police forces, the U.S. military rapidly deployed advisors to partner with police forces in Afghanistan and moved embedded training teams originally deployed to partner with the Afghan National Army to ANP units.
+But, as I found many times in Afghanistan, more resources did not lead to better results.
+Despite a 2006 study that concluded that the U.S. military was ill-equipped to train foreign police forces, the U.S. military rapidly deployed advisors to partner with police forces in Afghanistan and moved embedded training teams originally deployed to partner with the Afghan National Army to ANP units.
 Because the Defense Department had more people, more money, and the ability to operate in non-permissive environments unlike the State Department, the U.S. police assistance mission became, in effect, an extension of the military training mission.

-But the lack of an institutionalized, deployable police assistance unit continued to create challenges.
-Just because the Defense Department had more personnel and more money than the State Department did not mean that the Defense Department had the right personnel.
+But just because the Defense Department had more personnel and more money than the State Department did not mean that the Defense Department had the right personnel.
 The police mentoring teams continued to be staffed mostly by soldiers who lacked a basic understanding of law enforcement, community policing, or criminal investigations.
 Rather, they had experience in infantry, combat aviation, or other military specializations.
-They were trying their best, but these soldiers did not have the skillsets one would identify as best suited to build a civilian police force the Afghan people could have faith in.
+They were trying their best, but these soldiers did not have the skillsets necessary to build a civilian police force the Afghan people could have faith in.

-Unbelievably, things were so bad that SIGAR even found that some Blackhawk helicopter pilots were assigned to train the ANP, and other soldiers used videos of popular American TV crime dramas as training materials.
-As an aside, unfortunately none of these soldiers used episodes of my favorite TV police show - MONTELBANO - to teach the Afghans.
-At the very least if they had done so, the Afghans would have learned something useful - especially about the Mafia and Sicilian cooking.
+Things were so bad that SIGAR found that some Blackhawk helicopter pilots were assigned to train the ANP, and other soldiers used videos of popular American TV crime dramas as training materials.